IB World School München

-Nymphenburger Gymnasium is proud to announce that on June 7, 2012 it has been designated an IB World School and was authorised to launch the International Baccalaureate Diploma Programme from September 2012.
+Nymphenburger Gymnasium is proud to announce that on June 7, 2012 it was designated an IB World School and thus authorised to offer the International Baccalaureate Diploma Programme.

 "IB is well known to us as excellent preparation.
 Success in an IB programme correlates well with success at Harvard.
 We are pleased to see the credential of the IB Diploma Programme on the transcript.”